green-party-dublin-central/nh-web/site/content/post/greens-call-on-opw-to-‘rewild’-the-phoenix-park.md

 **Email your thoughts and observations**

 You can send your own thoughts or a template response can be found [here](/docs/TemplateResponsePhoenixPark.pdf) (also [MS Word version](/docs/TemplateResponsePhoenixPark.doc)).
-All you need to do is copy that template into an email and insert a date, your name, and your address and email it to [visitorpark@opw.ie](mailto:visitorpark@opw.ie?subject=OPW%20Phoenix%20Park%20Visitor%20Experience%2C%20Draft%20Strategic%20Review) with a subject of "OPW Phoenix Park Visitor Experience, Draft Strategic Review" by Friday 31st May 2019.
+All you need to do is copy that template into an email and insert a date, your name, and your address and email it to [visitorpark@opw.ie](mailto:visitorpark@opw.ie?subject=OPW%20Phoenix%20Park%20Visitor%20Experience%2C%20Draft%20Strategic%20Review) with a subject of "OPW Phoenix Park Visitor Experience, Draft Strategic Review" by 5pm on Friday 31st May 2019.

 If you have additional questions you can drop [neasa.hourigan@greenparty.ie](neasa.hourigan@greenparty.ie) a line.